November 10 - 14, 2025

 Location: CieH - UMFCD, Thomas Masaryk, nr.
 19, Bucharest

-Ultrasound Guided Procedures - A Vital Skill in Critical Care EUR 200 EUR 150
+Ultrasound Guided Procedures - A Vital Skill in Critical Care (5 EMC Points) EUR 200 EUR 150

 Target audience: Surgeons, Intensive Care Physicians, Emergency Medicine Physicians